Sharts: 4 Common Causes and How to Handle a Shart Attack

 Once your privates are poopless, strip down and assess the damage in your drawers.
 If there's only a little poop, you can get away with a spot cleanup: wad up some toilet paper, put a few drops of water on it, and dab the area affected by feces.

 But what if you've dropped a full deuce in your pants?

 If you have that misfortune, scrape as much of your poo into the toilet as you can and flush away.
 Next, you have to find somewhere to discard your soiled underwear.
 You can bury them at the bottom of the trash can or toss them out the window, but either way, you're gonna have to go commando the rest of the day.
 It may feel funky, but it's better than walking around with an itchy butthole.

-As far as behavioral changes, quit trying to cause seismic shocks with your flatulence.
+- Don’t push your farts out aggressively.
+Quit trying to cause seismic shocks with your flatulence.
 Let your farts out naturally instead of thrusting like a madman.
 If your stomach starts to rumble and you're on the fence as to whether it'll be a fart or poop, take the conservative approach and go to the bathroom.